The Sky Crawlers (film): Reception

 The film was an official selection of the 65th Venice International Film Festival, where it won the Future Film Festival Digital Award, and the 2008 Toronto International Film Festival.
 Later, the film competed officially at the famed Sitges - Catalan International Film Festival, where it won three separate awards: the Jose Luis Guarner Critic Award, Best Original Soundtrack (for Kenji Kawai) and an award given by the Carnet Jove Jury for "the best motion picture for a youth audience."
 The film was also in the official selection at the Helsinki International Film Festival and Stockholm International Film Festival.
 The International Press Academy nominated it for the Best Motion Picture.
 It won Best Animation Film at the 63rd Mainichi Film Awards.

 The film received positive reviews from film critics.
-It holds a 80% approval rating on the review aggregator website Rotten Tomatoes, based on 10 reviews with an average score of 6.86 out of 10.
+It holds an 80% approval rating on the review aggregator website Rotten Tomatoes, based on 10 reviews with an average score of 6.86 out of 10.
 Anime News Network gave the film a B+.